Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

 	% ./mach marionette-test --binary /path/to/nightly/firefox TEST

-When working on Marionette it is often useful to surface the stdout from Gecko, which can be achived using the `--gecko-log` option.
+When working on Marionette it is often useful to surface the stdout from Gecko, which can be achieved using the `--gecko-log` option.
 See <Debugging.html> for usage instructions, but the gist is that you can redirect all Gecko output to stdout: